micheleangioni/phalcon-confer/readme.md

 #### Checking for a Role

-Checking is a User has a specific Role is straightforward
+Checking if a User has a specific Role is straightforward

 ```php
 $user->hasRole($roleName);